FIA 'suppressing drivers' freedom of speech'

 The letter - addressed to FIA president Mohammed Ben Sulayem and copied to F1's commercial rights holder, all the teams and Hamilton's representatives - contrasts the rule with last year's decision to cancel the contract of the Russian Grand Prix.

-And it underlines what it believes is a contradiction between F1's treatment of Russia's war in Ukraine and the involvement of Saudi Arabia, Bahrain and the United Arab Emirates, which all hold grands prix, in a war in Yemen.
+It believes there is a contradiction between F1's treatment of Russia's war in Ukraine and the involvement of Saudi Arabia, Bahrain and the United Arab Emirates, which all hold grands prix, in a war in Yemen.

 Alwadaei says Hamilton has "used his platform to express support for Black Lives Matter and human rights in countries with problematic human rights records, including Bahrain and Saudi Arabia".